Am-I-Going-On-Holiday/CovidDashboardScraper/README.md

 # Covid Dashboard Scraper

-Python XPath scraper for https://coronavirus.data.gov.uk/
+Python XPath scraper for https://coronavirus.data.gov.uk/ - Functions in this script are used in the application backend

+Contact: p2533140@my365.dmu.ac.uk // dom@dominic.sk

 ***